S. N. Muire an Seanbhaile, An Seanbhaile, Co. Baile Átha Cliath.

 The School Day.

 The school opens at 9.00 am every morning for all children.
-It should be noted that supervision is not provided until the doors open at 9 00am.
+It should be noted that supervision is provided for the 10 minutes until the doors open at 9 00am.
 Children are the responsibility of their parents/guardians until they are welcomed into the school by the teachers.

 In the mornings the children come in through the door at the playground and walk to their classrooms from there.